 - where sufficient floor space has been provided to permit the use of a wheelchair within the property and that a wheelchair is being used.

 The valuation band we use to work out the council tax will be one band lower than the normal property band.

 There are categories of property which are exempt from Council Tax.
 These are:

-- Unoccupied and unfurnished properties (maximum exemption of six months from the date the property became unfurnished)
+- Unoccupied and unfurnished properties (maximum exemption of six months from the date the property became unoccupied)

 - Unoccupied new properties (maximum exemption of six months from the date the property was completed)

-- Unoccupied property where the householder is in hospital, a nursing home, or in residential care on a long term basis, or providing care, or is in prison
+- Unoccupied property where the last occupant is the liable person and is in hospital, a nursing home, or in residential care on a long term basis, or providing care, or is in prison

 - Unoccupied property which is undergoing major repair work or structural alteration (up to a maximum of twelve months from last occupation date)

 - Unoccupied property previously only occupied by students (a maximum of four months exemption – to cover the period from the end of one academic year and the start of the next)

 - Unoccupied property where the liable person is a student